 Criteria Criteria Met?
 If No: Location and Summary of the Issue Yes No Assessment instructions are clearly written.
-Each assessment aligns explicitly to stated module/course objectives (alignment map or objective tags visible).
+Each assessment is explicitly aligned with the stated module/course objectives (alignment map or objective tags are visible).
 (QM, 2018; Wiggins & McTighe, 2005) Assessments honor UDL-multiple means of expression (e.g., written, oral, multimedia, performance), with equivalent rigor and clear options.
-(CAST, 2018) Instructions & criteria are plain-language, chunked, and accompanied by exemplars and rubrics with observable performance descriptors.
+(CAST, 2018) Instructions & criteria are presented in plain language, organized into chunks, and accompanied by exemplars and rubrics with observable performance descriptors.
 (Mayer, 2021) Formative checks (low-stakes) are embedded to provide timely, specific feedback tied to criteria.
 (Hattie & Timperley, 2007) Time limits, retakes, and item types are appropriate to the construct; avoid construct-irrelevant barriers (e.g., speed for conceptual tasks).
-(CAST, 2018) Accessibility of assessments is verified (keyboard operability, screen reader compatibility, alt text in stem/stimuli).
+(CAST, 2018) Accessibility of assessments is verified (keyboard operability, screen reader compatibility, and alt text in stem/stimuli).
 (WCAG 2.1) Academic integrity is supported through authentic tasks, item pools, randomized order, and clear citation expectations.
-(QM, 2018) Accommodations (extended time, alternative format) are documented and available without stigma or undue burden.
+(QM, 2018) Accommodations (including extended time and alternative formats) are documented and available without stigma or undue burden.
 (CAST, 2018) Analytics/item analysis are reviewed to detect confusing items or unintended difficulty; improvements are logged.
 (QM, 2018) Privacy of learner data for e-proctoring/third-party tools is disclosed, with opt-in/alternatives when feasible.
 (FERPA/GDPR principles)